verbb/super-table/README.md

 ## Roadmap

-- Test more third-party fieldtypes, purely for a complete list.
 - Add ability to collapse rows.
-- New settings layout, including drag/drop, full control over field layout.
-Allows you to set out the field exactly as you like.
-- Add template hook to allow other plugins to provide layouts for editing field.
 - Allow for SuperTable-in-SuperTable - because why not.
 - Support column duplication in SuperTable field settings.